 Marina Maintenance Dredging Program

-An approved maintenance dredging program for the Marina will commence in June, and will involve the removal of siltation naturally transported to the area through waves and currents.
-These dredging works are required to return the Marina berths to an acceptable depth to enable safe entry and exit, and minimise potential damage to vessels.
+The Marina Maintenance Dredging Program is required to return the Marina berths to an acceptable depth to enable safe entry and exit, and minimise potential damage to vessels.
 The ideal depth for the Marina is 3 to 4 metres LAT (Lowest Astronomical Tide), with current depths at 1 - 1.5 metres LAT.

 Port of Bundaberg